List of Mentors for NZSA Mentor Programme

 Genre: Crime fiction/ general fiction / non-fiction

 Vanda Symon has had four crime fiction novels in the Detective Sam Shepherd series and a stand-alone crime fiction novel, The Faceless, published by Penguin New Zealand.
-Her novels have also been translated into German and are being published in Britain.
+Her novels have also been translated into German and have been published in Britain by Orenda Books.
 She is a three-time finalist for the Ngaio Marsh Award for Best Crime Novel.
-Overkill was short-listed for the 2019 British CWA John Creasey New Blood Dagger Award.
+Overkill was short-listed for the 2019 British CWA John Creasey New Blood Dagger Award, and Bound was a finalist in the 2022 USA Barry Awards.

 Melinda Szymanik has published children’s and YA novels, picture books, and short stories (in both trade and educational publications).
 Her picture book, Fuzzy Doodle, was a 2017 White Ravens selection, a 2017 Storylines Notable Book, a finalist in the 2017 NZ CYA Book Awards and was selected for the 2017 Queensland Premier’s Reading Challenge.
 Her novel, A Winter’s Day in 1939, won Librarian’s Choice at the 2014 LIANZA Awards, was a Storylines Notable Book and was shortlisted for the 2014 NZ Post CYA Book Awards.
 Her second picture book, The Were Nana, won the 2009 NZ Post Children’s Choice Award, was a Storylines Notable Book and was short listed for the 2010 Sakura Medal.